Version 3.12.0

 The GM and each player should discuss that player's cliches to make sure that they're in rough agreement about what sorts of skills and abilities would fall under that player's chosen cliches.

-Characters must be approved by the GM before use.
-The GM should work with the player to rework any cliche that is too broad or narrow, or doesn't fit the setting or genre.
+Player characters should be checked by the GM (and possibly the rest of the players, depending on the group's expectations) before the game.
+The player should work with the GM or the group to rework any cliche that is too broad or narrow or doesn't fit the setting or genre.

 Setting: Xianxia (fantasy China, but with assholes everywhere).